 C5 Distribution of high school units required and/or recommended.
-Specify the distribution of academic units required and/or recommended of all or most degreeseeking students using Carnegie units (one unit equals one year of study or its equivalent).
+Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Required Units Recommended
+Distribution of high school units Units Units

-Total Academic Units
+Total academic units

 English 4 4

 Mathematics 3 3

 Science 2 3

 Of these, units that must be lab 2 2

-Foreign Language 2 2
+Foreign language 2 2

-Social Studies 3 4
+Social studies 3 4

 History 2

-Academic Electives 2
+Academic electives 1

 Computer Science 1

-Visual/Performing Arts 1
+Visual/Performing Arts 2

-Other
+Other (specify)